Summer Activities

 Looking to immerse yourself in the authentic Montana experience?
 Then grab your boots, don a cowboy hat, and make your way to a local rodeo!
 Just a short drive from the North Forty Resort, the Blue Moon bar hosts the Brash Rodeo every Thursday from early June through late August, featuring local talent showcasing their skills for both cash prizes and cowboy pride.
 Get your tickets in advance or show up early because it will be standing room only to watch the broncs and bulls give the cowboys a ride for their money.

-We are surrounded by some awesome lakes and rivers!
+We are surrounded by some world class lakes and rivers!

 Whitefish Lake: About a 10 minute drive.
 City Beach and State Park both have good swimming.